 where $\NN^0$ is the empty set.
-More specifically, the root of $\cal T$ is denoted $\varnothing$ and her offspring are labelled $1,2, 3,\ldots$ from left to right.
-The recursive rule is that the offspring of any individual labelled $u$ are labelled $u1, u2, u3,\ldots$ from left to right, where $ui$ is the mere concatenation of the word $u$ and the number $i$.
-The \emph{depth-first search} is the lexicographical order associated with Ulam--Harris--Neveu labeling (see Fig.~\ref{fig : randomwalk}, where the depth-first search gives the order $\varnothing, 1, 11, 12, 2, 211, 212, 3, 31, 311, 32, \ldots$).
+More specifically, the root of $\cal T$ is denoted $\varnothing$ and her offspring are labeled $1,2, 3,\ldots$ from left to right.
+The recursive rule is that the offspring of any individual labeled $u$ are labeled $u1, u2, u3,\ldots$ from left to right, where $ui$ is the mere concatenation of the word $u$ and the number $i$.
+The \textit{depth-first search} is the lexicographical order associated with Ulam--Harris--Neveu labeling (see Figure~\ref{figrandomwalk}, where the depth-first search gives the order $\varnothing, 1, 11, 12, 2, 211, 212, 3, 31, 311, 32, \ldots$).